nickth3man/CSV_analyzer/docs/design.md

 1. **Loads CSV files** from a designated folder (`CSV/`)
 2. **Infers schemas** from the loaded dataframes
+3. **Resolves entities** mentioned in queries across all tables
-3. **Plans and generates code** to answer user questions
+4. **Plans and generates code** to answer user questions
-4. **Executes code safely** in a sandboxed environment
+5. **Executes code safely** in a sandboxed environment
+6. **Performs deep analysis** with statistical comparisons
+7. **Synthesizes narrative responses** from analysis results
+8. **Learns from queries** via persistent KnowledgeStore
-5. **Handles errors gracefully** with automatic retry and error correction
+9. **Handles errors gracefully** with automatic retry and error correction

 ### User Stories

 - As a user, I want to ask questions about my data in plain English
+- As a user, I want to compare entities (e.g., "Compare LeBron James and Tracy McGrady careers")
 - As a user, I want the system to automatically understand my CSV file structures
+- As a user, I want deep statistical analysis, not just simple lookups
+- As a user, I want narrative responses that tell a story about the data
 - As a user, I want safe code execution that prevents malicious operations
-- As a user, I want helpful error messages if my query cannot be answered
+- As a user, I want the system to learn and improve from previous queries

 ## Flow Design